kwakwaversal/test-postgresql-sqitch/README.md

 The tests make sure it does this, and that an index is used appropriately.

+## [constraints]
+Makes sure that constraints are doing what I expect them to do.
+This is not complete, but I will expand on the tests as and when I need them.

 # Using Sqitch
 This repository is also an excuse for me to use [Sqitch].
 Sqitch is a database change management application.
 The `verify` feature makes it particularly useful